Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Fill-Form.md

 # Fill Form

-**Tool ID:** `formFill`

-Fill Form lets you complete a PDF's interactive form fields (AcroForm fields) directly in a visual viewer and download the filled result.
-Open a PDF that already contains form fields - text boxes, checkboxes, radio buttons, dropdowns - type your answers into the fields shown on the page, and export the completed document.
+Fill Form lets you complete a PDF's interactive form fields directly in the viewer and download the filled result.
+Open a PDF that already contains form fields - text boxes, checkboxes, radio buttons, dropdowns - type your answers into the fields shown on the page, and save the completed document.

-The tool detects the existing fields in the uploaded PDF; it does not add new fields.
-To create or edit fields, use the Forms API endpoints instead.
+Fill Form works with fields that are already in the PDF; it does not add new fields.
+If a form has no fillable fields, there is nothing to type into.

 ---